 Princess of Wales, or more simply Diana, Princess of Wales.

-Who is Prince Henry shown as third line
+Who is Prince Henry shown as fourth in

 Prince Harry's name is Henry

 The Queen's husband Prince Philip is a direct descendant